arturomorarioja-ek/WD_UX_E25/Lesson05/README.md

 Check out the following code samples:
 - [Responsive font and image](https://codepen.io/arturomorarioja/pen/MWzpJjG)
 - [Flexbox](https://github.com/arturomorarioja/css_flexbox)

+### Colour palettes
+Work in groups of 4.
+Find websites that use the following colour palettes (at least one website per palette):
+- Monochromatic
+- Complementary
+- Analogous
+- Triadic
+- Tetradic

+Show your findings to the class.

 [### First Mandatory Assignment]: #
 [- Next week I will give you the solutions to the *CSS Restaurant* and the *Music CDs* assignments.
 If you finish them by then, you will be able to compare your solutions to mine]: #